-3. EMPLOYEE BENEFITS.
+3. Employee Benefits.

-- (a) COMPANY BENEFITS.
+(a) Company Benefits.
 During the term of your employment, you will be eligible to participate in the employee benefit plans maintained by the Company, subject in each case to the generally applicable terms and conditions of the plan in question and to the determinations of any person or committee administering such plan.
 The benefits may be changed from time to time by the Company.
-Current employee benefits are described in the enclosed benefit summary. - (b) CALIFORNIA BAR.
-You will be entitled to take a paid leave of absence for the purpose of studying for and taking the California State Bar examination, not to exceed an aggregate of six weeks prior to and the days of the examination.
-The Company will reimburse you for the cost of a Bar examination review course and the examination fee. - 4.
-BUSINESS EXPENSES.
-During your employment, you will be authorized to incur necessary and reasonable travel, entertainment and other business expenses in connection with your duties hereunder.
-The Company will reimburse you for such expenses upon presentation of an itemized account and appropriate supporting documentation, all in accordance with the Company's generally applicable policies.
+Current employee benefits are described in the enclosed benefit summary.

+(b) Vacation You will be entitled to five weeks of vacation which accrues according to the following schedule: